giabb/BardBoard/README.md

 The categories can be collapsed and expanded, and each category has its own colour!
 You can also delete songs or entire categories directly from the web UI (with a confirmation prompt).
 You can drag songs between categories to move the underlying file on disk, including moving songs back to the root (no category).
+You can create categories in two ways: the **Add Category** button, or by dragging a song to the **+ New Category** drop zone that appears during drag.

 ---